daytonhaney/dhalsim-doc/README.md

 ### why

-    want to learn more about neovim, lua, and plugin develeopment
+    want to learn more about neovim, lua, and plugin development